vggls/medical_xai/README.md

 <!-- ## Title: A comparative study of Grad-CAM vs HiResCAM interpretability methods under the scope of faithfulness -->
 ## Title: On the evaluation of deep learning interpretability methods for medical images under the scope of faithfulness

-*Also: "Grad-CAM vs HiResCAM: A comparative study via quantitative evaluation metrics"*
+*Also: M.Sc. thesis original title "Grad-CAM vs HiResCAM: A comparative study via quantitative evaluation metrics" [text link](https://dione.lib.unipi.gr/xmlui/bitstream/handle/unipi/15495/Lamprou_mtn2107.pdf?sequence=1)*

 ## 1. Intro
 <!-- This repository contains the source code of the study presented in the following